 Tahoe-LAFS v0.7.0 introduced distributed mutable files, which use public-key cryptography for integrity, and erasure coding for availability.
-These achieve roughly the same properties as immutable CHK files, but their contents can be replaced without changing their identity.
-Dirnodes are then just a special way of interpreting the contents of a specific mutable file.
-Earlier releases used a "vdrive server": this server was abolished in the v0.7.0 release.
+These achieve roughly the same properties as immutable CHK files, but their contents can be

 For details of how mutable files work, please see Mutable Files.